facelessuser/coloraide/docs/src/markdown/api/index.md

 def luminance(self):
 ```

 Get the relative luminance.
 Relative luminance is obtained from the Y coordinate in the XYZ color space.
+XYZ, in this
+case, has a D65 white point.

 Return
 :